Jean Harlow

+Life and career

-Early life
+1911–1925: Early life and education

-Harlow was born as Harlean Harlow Carpenter in a house located at 3344 Olive Street in Kansas City, Missouri.
+Harlow was born Harlean Harlow Carpenter in a house located at 3344 Olive Street in Kansas City, Missouri.

 Her father, Mont Clair Carpenter (1877–1974), son of Abraham L. Carpenter and Dianna (née Beal), was a dentist who attended dental school in Kansas City.
 He was from a working-class background.
 Her mother, Jean Poe Carpenter (née Harlow; 1891–1958), was the daughter of wealthy real estate broker Skip Harlow and his wife, Ella Harlow (née Williams).
 In 1908, Skip Harlow arranged his daughter's marriage to Mont Clair Carpenter.
 She was underage at the time and grew resentful and unhappy in the marriage, but the Carpenters remained together living in a Kansas City house owned by her father.

-Harlean was called "The Baby", a nickname to which she was accustomed and which endured for the rest of her life.
+Harlow's family called her "Baby," a nickname to which she was accustomed and which endured for the rest of her life.
 It was not until she was five years old that she learned her real name was Harlean, when staff and students at Miss Barstow's Finishing School for Girls used the name.
-Harlean was always very close to her mother, who was extremely protective.
+Harlow was always very close to her mother, who was extremely protective.
 Her mother was reported to have instilled a sense in her daughter that she owed everything she had to her; "She was always all mine!", Mama Jean said of her daughter in interviews.
-Jean Carpenter was later known by "Mama Jean" when Harlean achieved star status as Jean Harlow.
+Jean Carpenter was later known by "Mama Jean" when Harlow achieved star status as Jean Harlow.

-When Harlean was at finishing school, her mother filed for a divorce.
-On September 29, 1922, the uncontested divorce was finalized, giving sole custody of Harlean to her mother.
-Although Harlean loved her father, she did not see him often after the divorce.
+When Harlow was finishing school, her mother filed for a divorce.
+On September 29, 1922, the uncontested divorce was finalized, giving sole custody of Harlow to her mother.
+Although Harlow loved her father, she did not see him often after the divorce.

 In 1923, the 32-year-old Jean Carpenter took her daughter and moved to Hollywood in hopes of becoming an actress, but was told that she was too old to begin a film career.
-Harlean was enrolled at the Hollywood School for Girls, where she met Douglas Fairbanks, Jr., Joel McCrea, and Irene Mayer Selznick, but dropped out at the age of 14, in the spring of 1925.
+Harlow was enrolled at the Hollywood School for Girls, where she met Douglas Fairbanks Jr., Joel McCrea, and Irene Mayer Selznick, but dropped out at the age of 14, in the spring of 1925.

-With their finances dwindling, Jean and Harlean moved back to Kansas City after Skip Harlow issued an ultimatum that he would disinherit his daughter if they did not return.
+With their finances dwindling, Jean and Harlow moved back to Kansas City after Skip Harlow issued an ultimatum that he would disinherit his daughter if they did not return.
 Several weeks later, Skip sent his granddaughter to summer camp at Camp Cha-Ton-Ka, in Michigamme, Michigan, where she became ill with scarlet fever.
-Jean Carpenter traveled to Michigan to care for Harlean, rowing herself across the lake to the camp, but was told that she could not see her daughter.
+Jean Carpenter traveled to Michigan to care for Harlow, rowing herself across the lake to the camp, but was told that she could not see her daughter.

-Harlean next attended the Ferry Hall School (now Lake Forest Academy) in Lake Forest, Illinois.
+Harlow next attended the Ferry Hall School (now Lake Forest Academy) in Lake Forest, Illinois.
 Jean Carpenter had an ulterior motive for her daughter's attendance at this particular school: It was close to the Chicago home of her boyfriend, Marino Bello.

-Marriage
+Harlow enjoyed cooking and a few of her recipes were published in newspapers and in Motion Picture magazine.